-What are the various commission structures being offered in Chicago commercial real estate leasing transaction?
+What are the various commission structures being offered in Chicago commercial real estate leasing transactions?
 What circumstances dictate which calculations, how are they calculated and who really benefits?
 A broker’s perspective…

-My name is Steven Goldstein and I’ve been active in Chicago’s commercial real estate market since 1988 as a property manager, building leasing agent, tenant representative, developer and real estate investor.
-My company ChicagoBroker.com Inc. specializes in Chicago area office and retail leasing, tenant representation and development in the Chicago market.
-Over the years we have had the privilege of working with many different types of clients, closing the transactions and being paid so-called “market” commissions.
-Regardless of the location, type of property or terms of the deal, the question always comes up as to what is the “market” commission?
+My name is Steven Goldstein and I’ve been active in Chicago’s commercial real estate market since 1988 as a property manager, building leasing agent, tenant representative, developer, and real estate investor.
+My company ChicagoBroker.com Inc. specializes in Chicago area office and retail leasing, tenant representation, and development in the Chicago market.
+Over the years we have had the privilege of working with many different types of clients, closing transactions, and being paid so-called “market” commissions.
+Regardless of the location, type of property, or terms of the deal, the question always comes up as to what is the “market” commission?

 The term “market” commission is a loaded question.
 First, there is no such thing as a true “market” commission” because it would illegal and unethical for brokers to combine their efforts and set a commission rate that is “market” for any type of transaction.
 Second, each firm sets its own policy and has its own way of calculating broker fees in its commission and listing agreements.
 These two points are very important because it would be illegal for brokers to set commission rates or claim that any rate is the “market”.